folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 ### Require comment when fee/fine fully/partially paid

--   To require a comment when a fee/fine is fully or partially paid, under **Require comment when fee/fine fully/partially paid**, select **Yes**.
-A confirmation message appears and the comment setting is saved.
+To require a comment when a fee/fine is fully or partially paid, under **Require comment when fee/fine fully/partially paid**, select **Yes**.
+A confirmation message appears and the Require comment setting is saved.

 ### Require comment when fee/fine fully/partially waived

--   To require a comment when a fee/fine is fully or partially waived, under **Require comment when fee/fine fully/partially waived**, select **Yes**.
-A confirmation message appears and the comment setting is saved.
+To require a comment when a fee/fine is fully or partially waived, under **Require comment when fee/fine fully/partially waived**, select **Yes**.
+A confirmation message appears and the Require comment setting is saved.

 ### Require comment when fee/fine fully/partially refunded

--   To require a comment when a fee/fine is fully or partially refunded, under **Require comment when fee/fine fully/partially refunded**, select **Yes**.
-A confirmation message appears and the comment setting is saved.
+To require a comment when a fee/fine is fully or partially refunded, under **Require comment when fee/fine fully/partially refunded**, select **Yes**.
+A confirmation message appears and the Require comment setting is saved.

 ### Require comment when fee/fine fully/partially transferred

--   To require a comment when a fee/fine is fully or partially transferred, under **Require comment when fee/fine fully/partially transferred**, select **Yes**.
-A confirmation message appears and the comment setting is saved.
+To require a comment when a fee/fine is fully or partially transferred, under **Require comment when fee/fine fully/partially transferred**, select **Yes**.
+A confirmation message appears and the Require comment setting is saved.

 ## Settings \> Users \> Transfer accounts